pingcap/docs/sql-statements/sql-statement-create-view.md

 ## MySQL compatibility

-* At present, any view in TiDB cannot be inserted or updated (that is, INSERT VIEW and UPDATE VIEW are not supported). `WITH CHECK OPTION` only does syntax compatibility but does not take effect.
+* Currently, any view in TiDB cannot be inserted or updated (that is, `INSERT VIEW` and `UPDATE VIEW` are not supported). `WITH CHECK OPTION` is only syntactically compatible but does not take effect.
 * Currently, the view in TiDB does not support `ALTER VIEW`, but you can use `CREATE OR REPLACE` instead.
 * Currently, the `ALGORITHM` field is only syntactically compatible in TiDB but does not take effect.
 TiDB currently only supports the MERGE algorithm.